KaylaFortson/KaylaFortson/README.md

 - 📚 Posse Foundation Scholar

-- 🌷Member of the illustrious sorority of Alpha Kappa Alpha Sorority, Inc.
+- 🌷 Member of the illustrious sorority of Alpha Kappa Alpha Sorority, Inc.

-- 🌎Microsoft TEALS Volunteer
+- 👩‍💻 Microsoft TEALS Volunteer

 - 👩‍🏫 Student Instructor for Foundations of Programming in Python